ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create/actions_events.md

 author: crystalonscript
 ---

 AMP embraces interactive user experiences.
-But, for performance and user experience enhancements, it’s just done a bit differently than non-AMP pages.
+But, for performance and user experience guarantees, it’s just done a bit differently than in non-AMP pages.

 AMP uses the `on` attribute to install event handlers on elements.
 Like attributes, some events and actions are available to common elements while others are special to certain components.
-For our first page, we’ll register a basic event, a user’s click, then respond with a popular action, hide.
+For our first page, we’ll register a basic event, a user’s click, then respond with the hide action.

 Add a button to your page, and give it the `on` attribute: